cuspcapstone2019/tidal_wetland/README.md

 ## What is NYC Coastal Flooding Planner?
 The WebGIS tools provide visualization and analysis function for various different sources of data related to coastal marsh, which includes SLAMM model results, Social vulnerability index, pluto landuse data and census tract demorgraphic data.
 It integrated large amount of pre-processed data and quick function such as query data by drawing, dynamic data-driven dashboards, time and probability sliders and animation.

+## How to open the tools?
+To access the tool, you do not need to download anything.
+Just open this github page: https://cuspcapstone2019.github.io/tidal_wetland
+To download the code and open the tool on local, just clone the whole repo and use Browser to open the **index.html** file
 ## How the NYC Coastal Flooding Planner tool is built?
 The layout framwork of the tool is built by using [dojo](https://dojotoolkit.org/)